Justin Jefferson Player Prop Bets for NFL Week 14 | Minnesota vs. Pittsburgh 12/9/2021

 Matchup vs. Pittsburgh

-- The Steelers have the NFL's 15th-ranked pass defense this season, allowing 252.0 yards per game through the air.
+- The 252.0 passing yards the Steelers yield per game makes them the NFL's 15th-ranked pass defense this season.

-- The Steelers' defense is sixth in the NFL, allowing 1.4 passing touchdowns per game.
+- The Steelers have allowed 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances